• Skip to primary navigation

 What you'll need

 • Okra.
 When buying okra, look for smooth, tender, blemish-free, bright green pods.
 Avoid pods with brown spots, dry ends, or overly large pods.
+Frozen okra that is thawed and drained works, too.

 • Garlic Powder.
 Garlic powder works better than fresh garlic in this recipe because it adds the flavor, but doesn't burn while roasting.